meltyourface/blank/posts/Neurologist/Neuro-MTRAA-Memory-Training-for-Aging-Adults/index.md

 D. Continuous improvement and challenge
 - Gradually increase the difficulty of cognitive exercises and introduce new activities to minimize cognitive plateaus and promote sustained neuroplasticity.

-Note: This is a general outline, and individual results may vary.
+**Note**: This is a general outline, and individual results may vary.
 Always consult your healthcare professional before making significant changes to your physical and cognitive activity.